Dover-Sherborn-Coding-Club/Mock_Hackathons/README.md

 2. Don't copy and paste any code from the internet
 3. It's okay to use the internet as a reference

-If you aren't coding this project, create a slideshow or a canva to present at next meeting.
-Make sure your idea can realistically be coded by someone of your skill level.
+Please make sure to create a slideshow/presentation to demonstrate and explain your code.